la2050/archive/_projects/2014/arts-culture-infrastructure-initiative.md

   resources_technical: '0'
   resources_communityoutreach: '1'
   resources_research: '0'
+  Which area(s) of LA does your project benefit?:
+    - All of LA County
+  Does your project impact Los Angeles County?: 'No'
   impact_metrics: >-
     Our Arts Census tracks the arts participation behavior of over 4 million unique households.
 We can track, over time, an increase in participation and